 Colonial Dental Hygiene

 Medical treatments in use during colonial times often had a detrimental effect on other areas of health.
 For example, mercurous chloride was used to treat syphilis and typhoid fever, but it was very destructive to the teeth.
-People in colonial America often had dental problems, and the loss of teeth was a common situation for people even in young adulthood.
+People in colonial America often had dental problems.
+Losing teeth was common, even in young adulthood.
 Colonists were concerned with having white teeth, though.
-People used tooth powders containing many different ingredients in an effort to whiten their teeth, including borax, gunpowder, pumice, and herbs.
+People used tooth powders containing many different ingredients in an effort to whiten their teeth.
+These ingredients included borax, gunpowder, pumice, and herbs.
 Some tooth powders even contained tobacco.
-These tooth powders were used to make teeth white, but they could be very abrasive, which was damaging to tooth enamel.
+These tooth powders were used to make teeth white.
+However, they could be very abrasive.
+This abrasiveness was damaging to tooth enamel.
 Teeth often decayed and fell out as a result.

 President George Washington was not exempt from this.
 In fact, he was plagued with dental problems for many years.
 Historical accounts state that he had only one tooth when he was inaugurated as president.
 A common myth abounds about Washington’s dentures being made of wood; however, this is untrue.
-Washington had dentures made out of various different materials, including lead, gold, ivory, and animal teeth, though some of them were stained to the point that they had a wood-like color.
+Washington had dentures made out of various different materials.
+These included lead, gold, ivory, and animal teeth.
+Some of them were stained to the point that they had a wood-like color.

 - George Washington